zlijingtao/PartialFreezeGAN/README.md

 ### MMD Metric

-A metric to evaluate GAN.
+A metric to evaluate GAN, implemented using Gaussian kernel.

 Reference